 Warning Signs Someone is in Debt

 It’s understandable to be concerned about a loved one who’s previously struggled with debt – especially if they’ve been inclined to try and hide their problems in the past.
-However, letters simply promoting some form of debt repayment program are not a clear indication of a current problem.
+So how can you spot warning signs when someone's not willing to be open about what they're going through?